 While walking, our brains continuously make new connections and are fed by everything that goes on around us; what we see, smell, feel.
 Walking detaches us from our daily routines and makes us look at ourselves and the world around us with fresh eyes.

 Montaigne certainly wasn’t the first to give his brain legs.
 In classical Greek philosophy, teaching while walking was the most natural thing in the world.
 The French philosopher Rousseau observed: “When I stand still I stop thinking; my mind only works in conjunction with my legs.”
-And Nietzsche claimed that “only thoughts that arise through walking are of value.”
+Kierkegaard walked himself into his best thoughts and for Nietzsche “only thoughts that arise through walking are of value.”

 So, when walking you are in very good company.